bronte123/-/about.md

 </head>

 <p class="message">
-  “Life is like ri a bicycle.
+  “Life is like iding a bicycle.
 To keep your balance you must keep moving.”
   <br>

- <pre>													</pre>- Albert Einstein
+ 															- Albert Einstein

 </p>